-Where do I even start with plumbing.
+Where do I even start with plumbing?
 I will try and keep this short.
-First we had lead distribution lines then Galvanized.
+First, we had lead distribution lines then Galvanized.
 Both of these materials are no longer acceptable.
-Lead because it poses a health risk and galvanized because it rust and deteriorates from the inside out.
+Lead because it poses a health risk and galvanized because it rusts and deteriorates from the inside out.
 Copper was used next for many years, overall this has been a good choice.
-After copper Polybutylene or PolyB, was an early generation plastic piping.
+After copper Polybutylene or PolyB was an early generation plastic piping.
 It's the grey stuff you see in houses from the 80's – 2000.
 This stuff is hit or miss with leaks and problems.
-There have been many flooded and damaged houses due to the pin hole leaks that can occur in this pipe.
-Many specialist believe that it is only a matter of time before it all fails.
+There have been many flooded and damaged houses due to the pinhole leaks that can occur in this pipe.
+Many specialists believe that it is only a matter of time before it all fails.
 Keep your fingers crossed that yours holds up.

 Mold, Mold, Mold